learn-co-curriculum/phrg-git-commit-messages-and-amends/README.md

  + 1e71c2a...3c5ea2e rhino_branch -> rhino_branch (forced update)
 ```

-In the last line in the above snippet, notice that commit changed from `1e71c2a` to `3c5ea2e`.
-Let's look on Github to see what happened there:
+In the last line of the snippet above, notice that our commit identifer changed from `1e71c2a` to `3c5ea2e`.
+Let's look on Github to see what happened:

 ![New Git Sha](https://raw.githubusercontent.com/powerhome/phrg-git-commit-messages-and-amends/master/new-git-sha.png?raw=true "New Git Sha")

 Great!
-We've created an accurate and informative commit!
+We have created an accurate and informative commit!

 ## Resources